mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 ### Performance improvements

 In our pursuit to enhance user experience, one of the most significant changes in latest v6 versions are related to performance boosts on filtering and scrolling.
-In the following charts, you can see the difference of current version compare with v5 LTS.
+In the following charts, you can see the difference of the latest v6 version compared with v5 LTS.

 #### Filtering